James L. Dolan: New York Rangers

 After winning the Stanley Cup in 1994, the Rangers saw a decline in performance in the wake of Dolan's increased role in managing the team and failed to make the playoffs from the 1997–98 season until the 2004–05 NHL lockout, despite leading the league in payroll in most of those years.
 This was the longest playoff drought in the franchise's history, in part due to questionable, expensive free-agent signings, such as Eric Lindros, Pavel Bure, and Theo Fleury.
-Despite fan and media calls for the team's general manager Glen Sather to be fired for the organization's shortcomings, Sather was retained.
-However, since the resolution of the NHL lockout in 2005, Dolan has allowed Sather to rebuild from the ground up, which has led to a revival of the club and the organization, leading to a trip to the Eastern Conference finals in 2012, their first since 1997, and to the Stanely Cup Finals in 2014.
-However, when Dolan spoke of the team's Stanley Cup chances in January 2012, Rangers head coach John Tortorella took issue with his remarks.
+However, since the resolution of the NHL lockout in 2005, Dolan allowed general manager Glen Sather to rebuild the team from the ground up.
+That rebuild led to a revival of the club and the organization.
+The improvement was obvious when the team made it to the Eastern Conference finals in 2012, for the first since 1997.
+The team finally made it back to the Stanley Cup Finals in 2014, 20 years after they last won the cup.

-"I have my owner up here talking about a Stanley Cup.
-That's a bunch of bullshit," Tortorella said in response.
-"We need to take it one game at a time."
+Facial recognition to ban "enemies" from venues

-On January 26, 2023, Dolan threatened to ban alcohol at an upcoming Rangers game after the New York State Liquor Authority opened an investigation into his use of facial recognition.
+In 2022, it was reported that Dolan had instituted a policy of using facial recognition at his venues to prevent admission to attorneys whose law firms were engaged in legal disputes with Dolan and his businesses, even when those attorneys had legitimate tickets to the show or event.
+This led to lawsuits and an investigation into whether Dolan's venues should be stripped of their state-issued liquor licenses.

 New York Liberty

-On May 5, 2015, Dolan announced that Isiah Thomas would serve as president of the WNBA's Liberty.
+On May 5, 2015, Dolan announced that Isiah Thomas would be president of the WNBA's Liberty.
 Considering Thomas' history being both a failed President/GM of the Knicks and Thomas being implicated in the Anucha Browne-Sanders sexual harassment incident, Dolan's judgment was questioned by many fans and members of the press.
+After Dolan sold the Liberty to Joseph Tsai and Clara Wu Tsai, the new owners promptly relieved Thomas of his duties with the Liberty on February 21, 2019.